U.S. Asylum Agents: 'Very Little Time' To Prepare Before New Immigration Rule

 Immigration advocates say the new policy flies in the face of a core U.S. tenet — to protect people from being sent back to places where they face persecution.
 Under the Immigration and Nationality Act, people who arrive on U.S. soil are eligible to apply for asylum if they say they fear persecution in their home countries.

-Immigration reporter Molly O'Toole of the Los Angeles Times told NPR that the president has vowed to target illegal immigration "but many of the policies have actually targeted legal immigration, and asylum is that category."
+Immigration reporter Molly O'Toole of the Los Angeles Times told NPR that the president has vowed to target illegal immigration, "but many of the policies have actually targeted legal immigration, and asylum is that category."

 The new rule allows for few exceptions: if migrants first applied for asylum in a country they passed through on their route to the United States, if they prove they were victims of severe human trafficking, or if they traveled through countries that were not signatories to international conventions on refugees or torture — such as North Korea or Myanmar.